Many of the foods we see in the market are more than meets the eye.

 Oranges are revered for their vitamin content, especially C for good reason.
 One large orange provides more than your daily required needs of vitamin C, which is known for supporting our immune systems.

-It’s one vitamin can also help our skin look its best.
+Its one vitamin that can also help our skin look its best.
 But oranges also contain a good amount of fiber.

 One medium orange contains over 3 grams of fiber (48).